Joystream/joystream/testnets/acropolis/specification/runtime/data-object-storage-registry-module.md

 `StorageRelationship` contains an `available` flag, which shows whether the relationship is currently fulfillable by the storage provider.
-This permits indiciating an intent to fulfil on the runtime by providing an inactive relationship, then synchronizing content, and finally updating the relationship when content can be served.
+This permits indicating an intent to fulfil on the runtime by providing an inactive relationship, then synchronizing content, and finally updating the relationship when content can be served.